KingArnaiz/servier/README.md

 To set a specific CUDA toolkit version, add `cudatoolkit=X.Y` to `environment.yml` before building the Docker image.

 ## Web Interface

-For those less familiar with the command line, Servier also includes a web interface which allows for basic training and predicting.
-An example of the website (in demo mode with training disabled) is available here: [servier.csail.mit.edu](http://servier.csail.mit.edu/).

 You can start the web interface on your local machine in two ways.
 Flask is used for development mode while gunicorn is used for production mode.

 ### Flask